Security Deposit Laws Can Help Get Your Deposit Back

 - The tenant stays beyond the planned termination date

-- The tenant moves out without giving legal notice, typically 30 days notice is required
+- The tenant moves out without giving legal notice, typically a 30-day notice is required

 - The tenant is legally evicted